 The only way to save the colony is to suppress the laying workers’ ovaries.
 This can be done by adding open worker brood to the hive.
 But just as it took a while to develop the workers’ ovaries, it will take a while to suppress them.
 If you add a queen too soon after adding the open brood, the workers will kill her too.

-One of the best ways to save the hive is to introduce a frame of open worker brood every few days until the bees begin to raise a supersedure queen.
+One way to save the colony is to introduce a frame of open worker brood every few days until the bees begin to raise a supersedure queen.
 How often you have to add brood depends on how old the brood is.
 Eggs remain eggs for three days and larvae are open for about 5.5 to 6 days.
-Since the pheromone is produced by larvae and not eggs, a new frame of open brood should be introduced at least once every five or six days if the larvae are very young, but more frequently if the larvae are old.
+Since the pheromone is produced by larvae and not eggs or pupae, a new frame of open brood should be introduced at least once every five or six days if the larvae are very young, but more frequently if the larvae are older.

 Once the colony begins to raise a queen on its own, you can either let the bees raise it or you can introduce a queen.
 The building of supersedure cells indicates their willingness to accept a new queen, so it is fairly safe to introduce a queen at that time.

-Using the same reasoning, you can combine the laying worker hive with a nuc that contains a queen and open brood.
-The nuc should be separated by a double screen or similar device to keep the queen safe until the workers’ ovaries are fully suppressed.
-Allow about three weeks before combining.
+Some beekeepers have had success by combining a laying worker colony with a queenright colony or nucleus that has plenty of open brood.
+Separate the two colonies with a double screen or similar device to keep the queen safe until the workers’ ovaries are fully suppressed.
+Allow about three weeks before removing the screen.

 Dismantling the hive

 Other than suppressing the workers’ ovaries, the only other thing you can do is dismantle the hive and shake the bees out in the vicinity of your other hives.
 (Only after throwing salt over your left shoulder, of course).
-If the colony has been queenless for a long time, it may be small, aggressive, and hardly worth your time.
-In that case, you can just shake your equipment free of bees.
-Some will find a home in one of the other hives and some will die.
-But in any case you will be rid of the laying worker problem until the next time it happens.
+Some bees will find a home in one of the other hives and some will die.
+But in any case, you will be rid of the laying worker problem until the next time.